The Jiri to Lukla Trek: a beautiful hike to Everest

 September, October and November are the most popular months for trekking.
 Autumn brings clear blue skies and mild temperatures before the cold sets in in December.
 Autumn is also a festive season with the celebration of Dashain and Tihar.
 Nepal’s biggest festivals.

 In October you can also witness the Mani Rimdu festival in Tengboche.
 Tengboche is a 3 day hike from Lukla.
 Mani Rimdu is the biggest festival in Nepal for the Sherpa people in the Everest Region.
 The 3 day festivities include beautiful masked dances and offer a unique insight into Sherpa culture.

 The Jiri to Lukla trek has a very low chance of altitude sickness.
 The highest point is Lamjura La at 3500 meters high.
 Here you might experience some mild symptoms like being tired and more easily out of breath.
 However, as you will descend to lower altitudes on the same day, this should not pose a problem.

 If you continue to Everest Base Camp or the Gokyo Lakes, altitude sickness is a concern.
-The Jiri to Lukla trek will definitely have helped in acclimatization, but once you have reached Namche bazaar (3440 meters) you should still be cautious.
+The Jiri to Lukla trek will definitely help you in your acclimatization, but once you have reached Namche bazaar (3440 meters) you should still be cautious.
 Experts advise to not ascend more than 300 – 400 meters per day once you are above 3000 meters high.

 The key to prevent altitude sickness is to take it slow, give your body enough time to adjust to the height and to drink enough water.
 Diamox is a medicine that might help your body to acclimatize, but will not cure altitude sickness once you have severe symptoms.
 In that case, the only remedy is to go down to a lower altitude as soon as possible.